mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 “The Buddha enters samadhi with consciousness”: that is, exactly [Buddha Shakyamuni](glossary#shakyamuni-buddha ) did zazen with consciousness. *Samadhi* means oneness with subject and zazen.
 And when the practicer and zazen become one, that is samadhi.
 So, “the Buddha enters samadhi with consciousness.”

 “The thirty-four ways to sever delusions manifested themselves within it.”
 In those days, there were thirty-four techniques to cut off the delusions and attain [enlightenment](glossary#enlightenment) and enter [nirvana](glossary#nirvana).
 But if the Buddha did zazen with consciousness, at that time within it, the thirty-four ways to sever delusion and enter nirvana manifest themselves.
-That is Dogen’s understanding.
+That is Dōgen’s understanding.
 So it’s [one].
 That’s why the layman also said, “How excellent it is.” *[Thunder.]*

 #### 9:14

-Also, Dogen Zenji said in Bendōwa:
+Also, Dōgen Zenji said in Bendōwa:

 > Moreover, although in realization the mind of the zazen practicer and its objects both arise and disappear within the stillness of samadhi, since it occurs [within] the sphere of *jijuyu*, it doesn’t disturb a single mote of dust, nor infringe upon a single phenomenon.